A Well Balanced Diet is Vital

 Keep in the mind the following tips in order to keep your weight gain within the recommended ranges:

 - The goal of eating a balanced diet is to make healthy food choices for meals and snacks most of the time.
 Depending on your caloric need for appropriate weight gain, it is okay to include sweet and savory treats sometimes and in limited amounts for those special times.
 It may help curb those cravings.

 - It is very important to stay hydrated every day.
 Drink at least eight 8-ounce glasses of fluid per day.
-This can include water, milk, fruit juice, vegetable juice, naturally decaffeinated coffee and tea, soup, and plain soda water or seltzer.
-Limit your intake of highly sweetened beverages.
+This can include:

-For a healthy, balanced diet, simply eat from all of the
+- For a healthy, balanced diet, simply eat from all of the basic food groups, including:

 - Good fats such a vegetable oils, nuts and avocado can add flavor, but do contain more calories